qitab/bazelisp/README.md

 won't let a C++ debugger step through Lisp code, it's useful for CPU profiling and crash analysis.

-The disadvantage of that approach is that altered binary format is not understood by `save-lisp-and-die`.
+The disadvantage of this approach is that the altered binary format is not understood by `save-lisp-and-die`.
 Thus, if the `allow_save_lisp` attribute is set to `True`, `LispElfinate` instead transforms the entire Lisp core into a binary blob in a `.o` file plus a linker script informing the `CppLink` action